• Skip to primary navigation

 ATTA FLOUR ACTION SHOT

-Handblend everything in the instant pot well.
+blend everything in the Instant pot well.

 MIXING THE ATTA MIXTURE IN THE POT

-Add the stock atta mixture from the instant pot to the pot which had the Nihari.
+Add the stock atta mixture from the Instant pot to the pot which had the Nihari.

 It should look like this.